-Water and sewerage mains are segmented and componentised into standard and rising mains.
+Water and sewerage mains are segmented and componentised into standard and rising mains to ensure a reliable measure of cost and service capacity and deterioration of estimated remaining life.
 Each segment is valued on the same basis as described for roads above.
 Due to these assets being located underground, the age based approach for determining remaining useful life is adopted, with condition assessment undertaken by exception.